This post may contain affiliate links. Please read our disclosure policy.

 How long does homemade pancake mix last?

-Homemade pancake mix will stay fresh for up to 3 months when stored in an airtight jar or container in a cool, dry pantry.
+Homemade pancake mix stays fresh for up to 3 months in an airtight jar or container stored in a cool, dry pantry.

-Can I use pancake mix to make waffles?
+Can I use this pancake mix to make waffles?

 Yes.
-Use the same mix, but reduce the milk slightly and add an extra tablespoon of melted butter or oil for a crispier texture – or use our easy waffle recipe for one instead.
+Use the same mix, but reduce the milk slightly and add an extra tablespoon of melted butter or oil for a crispier texture, or use our waffle recipe for one instead.

 How do I make my pancakes fluffier?

-Make sure your baking powder and baking soda are fresh, don’t overmix the batter, and let it rest for 5 minutes before cooking.
+Make sure your baking powder and baking soda are fresh, stir the batter just until combined, and let it rest for 5 minutes before cooking.

 Ways To Use Leftover Ingredients